Are you considering using CBD oil for sleep? Do you have questions about safety, effectiveness, and legality?

 When to Take CBD Oil for Sleep

-There is no definitive research on the ideal time to take CBD oil for sleep.
+There is no definitive research on the ideal time to take CBD oil for sleep as it depends on the product composition and the dose.
 However, you’ll want to give the CBD time to work its way into your system.
-With this in mind, consider taking your CBD oil about an hour before your planned bedtime and see how that timeline works for you.
+With this in mind, consider taking your CBD oil about an hour or so before your planned bedtime and see how that timeline works for you.

 Can CBD Treat Insomnia?

 The impact of cannabidiol on sleep may be dose-dependent.
-Studies15 have found that lower doses have a stimulating effect, increasing wakefulness, whereas higher doses have a sedative effect.
+Studies13 have found that lower doses have a stimulating effect, increasing wakefulness, whereas higher doses have a sedative effect.

 Will CBD Stop Snoring?

-Research18 has found that endocannabinoids may protect the brain from symptoms related to obstructive sleep apnea (OSA), a condition that causes abnormal patterns of breathing while asleep.
+Research16 has found that endocannabinoids may protect the brain from symptoms related to obstructive sleep apnea (OSA), a condition that causes abnormal patterns of breathing while asleep.
+One of the common symptoms of OSA is loud snoring17.

-Although CBD use is growing in popularity, there is still very little known about its safety, effectiveness, or optimal dosage.
+Although CBD use is growing in popularity, more research is still needed to discern its safety and optimal dosage.
 Until recently, this plant-based substance was classified in a way that made research difficult due to a lack of federal funding.
-Products are not regulated by the FDA, so despite labels and claims, it is difficult to know exactly what is in each bottle.
+Products are not regulated by the FDA as strictly as prescription medications, so despite labels and claims, it is difficult to know exactly what is in each bottle.

 Issues with Regulation